Ascend/ascend-deployer/README.en.md

      - After the driver or firmware is installed, maybe you need run the `reboot` command to restart the device for the driver and firmware to take effect.
      - Some components require runtime dependencies.
 For example, PyTorch requires the Toolkit to provide runtime dependencies, TensorFlow and npubridge require TFPlugin to provide runtime dependencies, and mindspore_ascend require driver and toolkit to provide runtime dependencies.
      - All the installation of Python libraries must first install Python 3.7.5, such as python, tensorflow, Mindstore, etc.
      - Mindspore-ascend needs to install the driver and toolkit of its version for normal use.
-Please refer to the official website of [mindspore](https://mindspore.cn/install) for software supporting instructions。
+Please refer to the official website of [mindspore](https://mindspore.cn/install) for software supporting instructions.
+     - '--install=tensorflow1.15.0' will install tensorflow1.15.0, '--install=tensorflow2.4.1' will install tensorflow2.4.1.
+By default, TensorFlow refers to TensorFlow version 1.15.0.
+TensorFlow 2.4.1 requires the Cann package to be installed for normal use.
    - Scenario-specific installation
      `./install.sh --install-scene=<scene_name>`
      The offline installation tool provides several basic installation scenarios.
 For details, see <a href="#scene">Installation Scenarios</a>.
 Example command: